Who ever heard of a pasta dish – a rich and creamy pasta dish – that was actually slimming and good for you!?

 This vegan Fettuccine Alfredo goes great with cooked kale, spinach, or broccoli on the side.
 And a nice piece of crusty bread.

-14 ounces uncooked fettuccini pasta (I recommend Tinkyada brand fettuccini)
+- 14 ounces uncooked fettuccine pasta - I recommend Tinkyada pasta.

 - Cook pasta according to package directions.

 - Meanwhile, wash cashews in a colander under very hot water.
 Place drained cashews, 1 1/2 cups water, seasonings (except parsley), lemon juice, and tahini in blender.
 Blend on high-speed until smooth.
 Mixture should be very smooth with no graininess.

 - Add cornstarch or arrowroot and blend until well mixed.
 Add olive oil and blend until well mixed.

 - Pour mixture into a saucepan.
 Rinse blender out with remaining 2 cups water and pour into saucepan.